 Every Friday, someone is chosen as 'Star of the week'.
 This could be for some excellent learning, good behaviour or any other positive reason.
-Children receive a certificate in our celebration assembly and have the privilege to sit on our special chair in the classroom.
+Children receive a certificate and have the privilege to sit on our special chair/cushion in the classroom.

 Undesirable behaviour will also be addressed.
 If a child displays undesirable behaviour, we clearly speak to them about their choices and ensure that they understand the actions of their behaviour.
-If they continue to show negative behaviour we ask them to sit on the 'thinking tree' for 5 minutes to think about their actions.
+If they continue to show negative behaviour we ask them to sit on the 'thinking tree' for 3 minutes to think about their actions.
+Seahorses Class have a structured behaviour visual chart to encourage positive behaviour.
+Rewards are given for reaching silver or gold and consequences when a child is moved onto the red zone.